 To change the telephone number for security codes

-When closing and confirming the correct date
+When closing a trust and confirming the correct date

 Information to have ready before you contact HMRC